 Also, I know buns are the tits.
 They look great, they’re easy to do and they’re extremely convenient.
 But they block views!
 I went to see a show recently and the girl in front had a bun completely on top of her head.
 All it would’ve taken was her redoing the bun half way down her head instead on being perched on top and I would’ve had a perfect view of the stage.

 If you’re not a constant theatregoer you won’t be aware of this but when you lean forwards in your seats you cut off the view for everyone sitting behind you.
 Theatres are designed so everyone has a decent view of the stage when people are sat upright, so be considerate and sit up so the person behind you can see!

 When you arrive you will give your lovely, expensive ticket to a member of staff who will advise you on which door you need to go to to get to your seats.
 Please pay attention to this.
 I tend to sit in the middle of a row so once I’m sat down I don’t really expect to stand up.
 It happens far too often where people do their own thing then saunter in through the wrong door and when you’re already sat down there’s nothing more frustrating than constantly getting up and down because people can’t follow some basic instructions.

 4. Respect the show

 Whilst we’re on the subject of following basic instructions, there are two others that must be followed; no photography and no recording!
-I get seriously vexed I see people recording shows, either just voice notes or filming.
+I get seriously vexed when I see people recording shows, either just voice notes or filming.
 It’s extremely disrespectful to the performers and the audience and, most importantly, it’s plagiarism.
 You know, that illegal thing that’s illegal.
 Don’t do it.

 5. Turn off all of your devices